cadeli/CdlUI/README.md

    - Palette tool.

-The goal of this lib is to provide a very simple easy and light way to add many controls in one single view So, there is no XML, default values and default behaviriuos to make this lib as easy as possible
+The goal of this lib is to provide a very simple easy and light way to add many controls in one single view So, to make this lib as easy as possible for developpers,  there is
+  - No XML
+  - No bitmaps
+  - Automatic scalability with resolution of the device
+  - Default values
+  - Default behaviriuos
+  - Callbacks